SNUGNSS/snugnss.github.io/content/publication/ic_200803/index.md

 ---
-title: ""A New Modeling Scheme of Satellite Ephemeris and Clock Errors for Korean WADGPS Test Bed""
+title: "A New Modeling Scheme of Satellite Ephemeris and Clock Errors for Korean WADGPS Test Bed"
 authors:
 - Doyoon Kim
 - Ho Yun